In Pursuit Of Happiness

 But five weekends elapsed and there was no sign of him.
 The children seemed anxious but had not a clue for his extended absence.

-He had never before been absent for such a long period of time; I began to have ominous thoughts about his wellbeing.
+He had never before been absent for such a long period of time; I began to have ominous thoughts about his well being.

 Then, next Sunday I spotted the familiar crowd of children on a half-submerged rock at a distance.
-And there he was in the middle of them.
+And there he was in the middle of them.'

 As I looked keenly I could discern his silhouette against the setting sun.
 But when I got closer I saw him holding something white on his lap.
 The children were crouching around him in a circle listening to something, perhaps a story.